 Reaching your savings goals involves using the right tools to help you along the way.
 Take advantage of financial aggregators that allow you to view all your accounts in one place, set goals, and easily track your progress along the way.

-Finding the right high-return account will help you reach your goal faster.
-Share Certificates offer a higher return with the ability to add more to the account when it reaches maturity before renewing.
-If you’re looking for an account you can continually access and add funds to, explore money market or money market checking accounts where you can earn a higher return.
+Finding the right high-return account will also help you reach your goal.
+Certificates offer a higher return with the ability to add more to the account when it reaches maturity before renewing.
+If you’re looking for an account you can continually access and add funds to, explore money market or high-yield checking accounts where you can earn a higher return.
 No matter the account you choose to store your funds, having it in a separate account from your primary cash will help reduce the likelihood of tapping into it for other purposes.

 An easy way to contribute to your savings goals is to automate the process.
 Automatically transferring funds, setting up a direct deposit, or setting up a payroll deduction to your savings account means you’ll be taking steps toward reaching your goal without doing any work.